Nikorasu/PyNBoids/README.md

 This is a [Boids simulation](https://en.wikipedia.org/wiki/Boids "Wikipedia"), written in Python3, with Pygame2 and NumPy.

-**To use** save the `pynboids_sp.py` file (and `nboids.png` if you want the icon, not required) and run via python.
+**To use:** Save the `pynboids_sp.py` file (and `nboids.png` if you want the icon, not required) and run via python.
 (Example: `python3 pynboids.py`)

 `Esc` key to quit.

 I've included several customizable settings near the top of the code.
 You can adjust window size, fullscreen, fps, and how many boids to spawn, as well as whether they avoid the screen edges or wrap to the other side, change the background color, or turn the boids into fish! ;)

 ##### Update (5/20/21):
-New `pynboids_sp.py` version, implements a spatial partitioning grid to improve efficiency of boids detecting other boids.
+New `pynboids_sp.py` version, implements a spatial partitioning grid to improve efficiency of detecting other boids.
 Most efficient version so far!
-For me, 420 boids at 60fps, 1000 at ~20fps.
-(Also, 100 commits!)

 ##### Update (5/16/21):
 Added `pynboids2.py` version, an update to the original pynboids, with numpy